Santh

 Good Deeds

-This includes giving to the poor (tutasdokul), giving to the temple (tutasdokgi) and working at the temple (tutaskakgi).
 When a boy or girl is 8 years old they are expected to work in the temple for 6 months.
-They do not get to see their family during this time, though they might not be nessicerly living very far from their home.
+They do not get to see their family during this time, though they might not be necessarily living very far from their home (many times in the same city if the family lives in a large city).
 During this time they work in the temple, cleaning it, lighting candles and running errands for the head priest and the monks at the temple.
 Also during this time he is taught to pray, meditate and fasts for short periods of time.

-Purification (!asalis)
+Purification (!asilas)

-Reincarnation
+Reincarnation (sanadathe)

 Dietary Restrictions